-- Our team has experience performing Manual J load calculations and actually installing HVAC systems.
+- Our team has experience performing Manual J load calculations and installing HVAC systems.

 That second point is critical.
 Any time we perform a load calculation, whether in isolation or as part of a complete HVAC design project, we also apply our real-world expertise.

-This means we anticipate the on-the-ground challenges you face with getting a properly-sized HVAC system into your home.
-We can also make adjustments when we encounter unusual or complex situations in the home's measurements or in the building plans.
+This means we anticipate the on-the-ground challenges you face with getting a properly sized HVAC system into your home.
+We can also make adjustments when we encounter unusual or complex situations in the home’s measurements or the building plans.

-These are advantages you don't get from a shop that knows how to perform a by-the-book load calculation but doesn't have experience actually installing systems.
-At PV, we're experts at both.
+These are advantages you don’t get from a shop that knows how to perform a by-the-book load calculation but doesn’t have experience installing systems.
+At PV Heating, Cooling & Plumbing, we’re experts at both.